matthewcornell/peepweather/README.txt

 * features: to do
 ** Forecast > Share: consoliate into tabs or popup? (getting cluttered)

-** change terminology - confusion over Low/Med/High: desirability vs. amount o low rain vs. low desirability - high rain o Low means Low Desirability (like Orange or Red) not low amounts of clouds

--> It might help to change the terms from Low, Medium, High to something like Bad, OK, and Great (or anything else that is more easily understandable without explanation).

 ** overview/summary :-)
 "Looks like the best times are __, __, and __."
 "The best days to get out look to be ..."